tfrenkiel040/website/_posts/2025-06-14-future-of-search-ai-world.md

 ## From blue links to answers

 Search has always been about one thing: helping people find the best answer.
 And for years, that meant ten blue links.
-Google would tell you where you can find the answer you were looking for, rather than just giving you the answer.
+Google would tell you where you could find the answer you were looking for, rather than giving you the answer directly.
 Now, increasingly, it means no links at all.

 AI-powered features like Google's AI Overviews, AI Mode, and search in ChatGPT are moving us into an era where answers are synthesized directly in the search interface.
 The result is a massive rise in zero-click searches.
 People get what they need without having to visit a website.

-This isn’t completely new though.
+This isn’t completely new, though.
 Google already had an increasing number of queries for which they simply showed the answer, like "How old is Barack Obama", or "Movies with Gary Oldman".
-And the idea of keeping users on your own platform, rather then letting them go to anther website isnt new either.
+And the idea of keeping users on your own platform, rather then letting them go to anther website, isnt new either.
 Other platforms have done this for years.
 Facebook deprioritized external links around 2015, and LinkedIn posts with external links tend to get less reach.

 Even OpenAI is now doing the same.
 Their Shopify integration lets you browse and buy products without ever leaving ChatGPT.